 A word on four-wheel drive: In my opinion this is a feature that’s being overhyped and oversold these days.
 In areas with harsh winters, it can be a godsend.
 It’s especially useful in hilly or mountainous regions.
 However, in an urban or suburban center that provides decent snow removal, front-wheel drive should do the trick in almost all circumstances.
 The four-wheel-drive proliferation comes in part from the SUV craze.
 Truck-based SUVs were all rear-wheel drive, which proved to be trouble in snow.
 Here the four-wheel-drive option was necessary.

 The same argument makes sense for the growing number of rear-drive cars on the market.
-But for a car like the Tucson, why carry around all the extra hardware?
+But for a car like the Hyundai Tucson, why carry around all the extra hardware?
 It adds complexity and more maintenance and decreases fuel economy between 1 and 2 mpg average.
 Combined with the standard traction control (an aspect of ESP), city dwellers should find the front-drive Tucson is more than enough to help them live long and prosper.
 (There I go again.)

 Historically, fuel economy and emissions have been a shortcoming for the Korean makes.
 They seem to be closing the gap in some but not all cases.
 The Tucson four-cylinder’s city ratings are an EPA-estimated 1 to 2 mpg better than the Ford Escape’s when comparing the automatic, but an average 2 mpg worse when comparing the versions equipped with manual transmissions.
 It ranks a measly 2 out of 10 (best) in the EPA Green Vehicle Guide’s air pollution ratings compared to the Escape four-cylinder’s score of 6.